• Skip to primary navigation

 Ingredients

-• Pork shoulder – this can be quite a tough cut of meat, but cook it long and slow in a casserole, and the gelatin and connective tissues break down and disintegrate, leaving you with soft, juicy, succulent meat.
+• Pork shoulder - this can be quite a tough cut of meat, but cook it long and slow in a casserole, and the gelatin and connective tissues break down and disintegrate, leaving you with soft, juicy, succulent meat.
 I normally buy a large piece of shoulder and cut it into chunks myself, but you can also buy ready-cubed meat from the butcher.
-If you buy a whole piece of pork shoulder, be sure to remove the rind and any visible fat when cutting the meat to size.
+If you buy a whole piece of pork shoulder, ensure you remove the rind and any visible fat when cutting the meat to size.

 • Onion – chopped into large chunks and separated into petals.